 Would you share the best travel or life advice you ever received?

 “Follow your bliss,” Joseph Campbell.
 “Be yourself,” my mom.

-I want to thank Mariellen for taking the time to share her life with me and 8 Women Dream.
-I also want to leave you with the main message from her blog.
+I want to thank Mariellen for taking the time to share her life with me.
+I also want to leave you with the main message from her website.